 Then, someone I knew from law school died by suicide.
 Within a few months, I learned of another attorney who had died by suicide, and then another.
 This reinforced my decision to make a career shift and find a way to help.
 I went back to school and got a master’s degree in counseling psychology from Bastyr University, which included a 12-month internship at Seattle Counseling Service, where I provided therapy to primarily LGBTQIA+ individuals.
-This allowed me to bring my identities as a cis (I identify as the gender I was assigned at birth), gay man directly to bear on my work in a new way.
+This allowed me to bring my particular intersection of identities, which includes being a cis (I identify as the gender I was assigned at birth), gay man, directly to bear on my work in a new way.

 My counseling practice includes working with those in the legal profession and those who identify as LGBTQIA+, including those questioning their sexual or gender identity, but is not limited to people in either group.

 Finding a therapist who is a good fit is important.
 I offer a free 20-minute phone consultation, during which you can ask about me and I can learn a little about you and what you are looking for in counseling or therapy.